9 Quick Tips to Increase Affiliate Income on Your Blog

 #7 – Utilize split testing on any display ads

 If you're using display ads to advertise your affiliate links, you should be testing which ads work and which ads don't.
 You can easily do this by rotating ads using the Ad Injection plugin (free).

-By assigning each display creative with an SID code, you can figure out which ads convert at better rates.
-You’re presented with a lot of display ad options by most merchants.
+By assigning each display creative with a SID code, you can figure out which ads convert at better rates.
+You're presented with a lot of display ad options by most merchants.
 A/B testing will allow you to figure out which ones work best with your audience.
 You may find that changing a display creative ups your affiliate conversions – sometimes in a big way.

 Additionally, be sure to keep those creatives up to date.
 One blog I owned had been running sidebar creatives that amounted to about 10% of our overall affiliate sales.
 We hadn't updated them in almost two years.
 When we did, affiliate earnings from that SID code jumped – and the sidebar began accounting for 20% of the overall sales from the site.

 I fully admit (and have several times in the past) being late to hop on this bandwagon.
 You do a lot of work to ensure people find your blog via various channels – once you've got them on the site, you need to do your best to get their email (I use and recommend Aweber).

 First, it's an easy way to remind people you exist after they've come, read and left a particular blog post of yours – without having to “find” them again in the vast world wide web.
 It also gives you another channel to use in making affiliate recommendations (more about starting an email newsletter here).